WebAssembly/design/AstSemantics.md

 All expressions and operators are typed, with no implicit conversions or overloading rules.

 This document explains the high-level design of the AST: its types, constructs, and semantics.
-For implementation details consult [the formal spec](https://github.com/WebAssembly/spec), for low-level encoding details consult [binary encoding](BinaryEncoding.md), and for the human-readable representation consult [text format](TextFormat.md).
+For full details consult [the formal spec](https://github.com/WebAssembly/spec), for file-level encoding details consult [binary encoding](BinaryEncoding.md), and for the human-readable text representation consult [text format](TextFormat.md).

 Verification of WebAssembly code requires only a single pass with constant-time type checking and well-formedness checking.